discord-haskell/discord-haskell/README.md

 # discord-haskell

-# Common Issues
+## Quick notes

-1) rest/gateway threads aren't killed on ^C in ghci (exit ghci and reopen to kill threads)
+rest/gateway background threads aren't killed on ^C in ghci (exit ghci and reopen to kill threads)
-2) cache isn't updated.
-3) missing some gateway & rest types

 If you don't need to use `nextEvent` you should login with `loginRest`.
 `loginRestGateway` uses a `Chan` that will fill up as time goes on.